ArturKalach/react-native-a11y/README.md

 }
 ```

-I don't provide an example of `A11yModule.setA11yElementsOrder` here because we have a better solution that direct call.
+I don't provide an example of `A11yModule.setA11yElementsOrder` here because we have a better solution than a direct call.
 ### useFocusOrder and useDynamicFocusOrder
 To set an order for components we have `useFocusOrder`, `useDynamicFocusOrder` and `A11yModule.setA11yElementsOrder`

-`A11yModule.setA11yElementsOrder` is more direct one we just pass refs to components and set order, but there are a lot of problems with understanding when this function have to be called, to solve this problems we use two similar hooks `useFocusOrder` and `useDynamicFocusOrder`
+`A11yModule.setA11yElementsOrder` is more direct one we just pass refs to components and set order, but there are a lot of problems with understanding when this function have to be called, to solve these problems we use two similar hooks `useFocusOrder` and `useDynamicFocusOrder`

 #### useDynamicFocusOrder
-`useDynamicFocusOrder` returns target ref, trigger function and function to register your components.
+`useDynamicFocusOrder` returns target ref, trigger function, and function to register your components.

 ```
 soon